Convex geometry over ordered hyperfields: Ordered hyperfields

 \subsection{Orderings on hyperfields}

 We begin by introducing orderings on hyperfields.
-We use a definition from ordered field theory and real algebraic geometry rather than combinatorial notions from order theory; the reasons for this will become apparent in Section~\ref{sec:order+relations}.
-Note that this definition has been used and studied in a number of places within the hyperfield literature~\cite{Mars,LAJD,KLS}.
+We use a definition from ordered field theory and real algebraic geometry rather than in terms of binary relations.
+We note that this definition is not a novel concept, and has already been used and studied in a number of places within the hyperfield literature~\cite{Mars,LAJD,KLS}.
+A comparison between this definition and the potential binary relation definition is given in Appendix~\ref{sec:order+relations}.